electrode-io/electrode/samples/poc-subapp/README.md

 **How do I create a subapp?**

 - Electrode automatically look under the directory `src` for subapps.
-- To create a subapp, create a directory for it and an entry file with `subapp-` prefix, or it just `subapp.js`.
+- To create a subapp, create a directory for it and an entry file with `subapp-` prefix, or just `subapp.js`.
 - Load your subapp with the `loadSubApp` API.

 - The simplest sample of a subapp: